shipperhq/module-shipping-tracker/README.md

 Supports both Magento Opensource (Community) and Magento Commerce (Enterprise)

-Compatibility with earlier editions is possible but not maintained.
+Compatibility with earlier editions is possible but is not maintained.

 Installation Instructions
 -------------------------